 HCC has also become a partner in the Manila Bay Sustainable Development Master Planning process for the next 30 months.
 HCC’s participation is led by our partner Deltares where we will work alongside Partners for Resilience, PUM, RWS, and CMER.
 Furthermore, we have worked tirelessly in the inception phase to establish ourselves a major stakeholder convener in Manila when it comes to inclusive urban development.
 Over the past year we’ve regularly worked with or consulted National Government Agencies (i.e., DPWH, DOTr, NEDA, and PPP Centre), the World Bank, the Asian Development Bank, Local Government Units (Malabon, Manila, Pasay, League of Cities), and infrastructure engineering companies.

-This year we will work to integrate HCC’s unique and scalable methodology for addressing the lack of affordable housing and energy into the Metro Manila Flood Control Masterplan (by DPWH) and the Manila Bay Sustainable Development Masterplan.
+In the first half of 2018 we have worked to integrate HCC’s unique and scalable methodology for addressing the lack of affordable housing and energy into the Metro Manila Flood Control Masterplan (by DPWH) and the Manila Bay Sustainable Development Masterplan.
 By working in this way, we hope the inclusion of populations directly affected by infrastructure projects becomes an integral part of all future infrastructure development in Manila.
-Throughout 2018, we will continue to strengthen our shared vision and secure commitment on inclusive tendering and financing with National Government Agencies and other investors.

 Accelerating and concentrated urbanisation is global trend that has progressed in such a way that more than 1 billion people globally live in urban slums.
 If nothing is done, the number of slumdwellers – who face a lack of basic services and safe and reliable infrastructure – will grow to 3 billion by 2030.
 This produces a substantial number of people made vulnerable by the coexisting forces exerted by rapid urbanisation and climate change in cities situated along river deltas.